Best Pet Wellness Plans of 2020

-A pet wellness plan is either a standalone plan or a part of a bigger pet insurance plan that covers routine pet care such as vaccinations, spay and neuter, heartworm tests, fecal screens and more.
+Pet wellness plans are either a standalone plan or a part of a bigger pet insurance plan as an add-on that covers routine pet care such as vaccinations, spay and neuter, heartworm tests, fecal screens and more.

 Typically, the way a pet wellness plan works is by providing coverage up to a certain dollar amount.
-For instance, with ASPCA’s Routine Wellness plan, you get $40 annually for annual exams, $15 toward a fecal screen, $80 toward spay/neuter and $20 toward a microchip all for $10/month.
-With their Advanced Wellness plan at $25/month, you get up to $400 in annual benefits toward your pet’s wellness care.
+For instance, with ASPCA’s Basic Wellness plan, you get $50 annually for annual exams, $20 toward a fecal screen, $100 toward a dental cleaning and $20 toward a rabies vaccination or titer all for $9.95/month.
+With their Prime Wellness plan at $24.95/month, you get up to $450 in annual benefits toward your pet’s wellness care.

 Pet Wellness Plans vs Pet Insurance